 State Law Guide · Updated January 2026

-If you paid off your loan early, you're owed a GAP refund.
-Most people never claim it.
+If you paid off your loan early, you may be owed a GAP refund.

-New Hampshire GAP/VSC Refund Demand Rights
+New Hampshire GAP Insurance Refund Guide

 Under New Hampshire Guaranteed Asset Protection Waivers Act, New Hampshire consumers who pay off auto loans early are entitled to pro-rata GAP and warranty refunds.
 Dealers who fail to comply face Banking Dept enforcement plus actual damages.